Blog

 Step 7: Scan for Malicious JavaScript

 Hackers frequently inject malicious JavaScript into your site’s theme files, plugin files, or directly into the database.
 This code can steal visitor information, redirect traffic, or mine cryptocurrency using your visitors’ browsers.
+If sensitive personal details are stolen through these scripts, utilizing identity theft protection helps affected users monitor their personal accounts and prevent unauthorized activity.
 Here’s how to check:- View page source — Right-click on your site and select “View Page Source.”
 Search (Ctrl+F) for <script tags you don’t recognize, especially ones loading external scripts from unfamiliar domains.

 - Check your theme’s php and footer.php — These are common injection points.
 Look for obfuscated code or scripts loading from third-party domains.